“America still thinks it’s a young nation, but I don’t think it is. It should stop that. I think they’ve been young long enough. They should grow up.”

 This brings me to my title: distrust optimism.

 By “distrust optimism”, I do not mean shunning excitement or joy or true love or friendship.
 On the contrary, when such things arrive you should run to them.
 Without reservation.
-Moreover, a life spent pursuing and attaining and perfecting (as best we can) the cardinal and theological virtues requires a “lightness of being” only a certain type of optimism can supply.
+Moreover, a life spent pursuing and attaining and perfecting (as best we can) virtue and inner fortitude requires a “lightness of being” only a certain type of optimism can supply.

 No, by “distrust optimism”—keeping Kevin in my mind’s eye—I mean 1) Rejecting “realizations”, “solutions”, and “opportunities” that encourage delusion or euphoria in situations where grim personal outcome is unavoidable and needs to be confronted head-on, and 2) Not expecting good things to come “no matter what”, especially if you know you’re the kind of person who lies, who gossips, who is selfish, who is led by emotions, or who has poor impulse-control.
 In times of certain crises (whether self-caused or brought on by others), when only sober realism will do, pie-in-the-sky optimism becomes a form of reckless endangerment.